sage-code/maj/README.md

 # Maj

-Maj is an artificial language for chat and games:
+Maj is an artificial language for chat:

 **Goals:**
 ------------------------------------------------------------------------------------------------
 1. Articulated;
-3. Accesible;
+2. Accesible;
-3. Comprehensible;
-4. Logical;
+3. Logical;
-5. Efficient;
+4. Efficient;
-6. Entertaining.
+5. Entertaining.

 **Technical:**
 ------------------------------------------------------------------------------------------------
 Basic rules for new language:

 1. one letter do not represent anything else but itself;
-1. one letter is pronounced always the same;
+1. one letter is pronounced always the same in all wards;
-1. one word must have a single meaning and is context free;
+1. one word have the same meaning in all propositions;
-1. punctuation symbols and numerals can be read as words;

 **Maj do not**